sannilatvala/music-generator/documentation/testing.md

 - Parameters for n-gram size and desired sequence length.

 #### MidiHandler:

 - MIDI files for testing both valid and invalid inputs.

 - Generated sequence of notes for creating and saving a MIDI file.

 #### Trie:

 - Sequences of musical notes for testing trie insertion.

 - Parameter for the n-gram size.

+## Other testing

+End-to-End Testing: I have manually tested the entire system workflow with different input data to ensure all components work together.

+Integration testing: I ensured that all individual components (MarkovChain, MidiHandler, and Trie) worked together.

+For both End-to-End and integration testing I gathered relevant data, such as MIDI files, to use as input for testing.
+Then I observed how the components interacted and ensured that they produced the expected results.

 ## How to run the tests